corneyc/AgileDevelopmentwithAzure-Project-2/flask-sklearn/README.md

 # Overview

 In this project, I will build a Github repository from scratch and create a scaffolding that will assist me in performing both Continuous Integration and Continuous Delivery.
-I'll use Github Actions along with a "Makefile", "requirements.txt" and application code to perform an initial lint, test, and install cycle.
+I'll use Github Actions along with a ``Makefile``, ``requirements.txt`` and application code to perform an initial lint, test, and install cycle.
 Next, I'll integrate this project with Azure Pipelines to enable Continuous Delivery to Azure App Service.

 This project will give me an opportunity to demonstrate my ability to perform continuous delivery for a Python-based machine learning application using the Flask web framework.
 I will apply the skills I have acquired in this course to operationalize a Machine Learning Microservice API.

-I am using a pre-trained, sklearn model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-This project tests my ability to operationalize a Python flask app—in a provided file, app.py—that serves out predictions (inference) about housing prices through API calls.
+I am using a pre-trained, ``sklearn`` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+This project tests my ability to operationalize a Python flask app—in a provided file, ``app.py``—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ## Project Plan
 <TODO: Project Plan